 St. John’s, Newfoundland is a fabulous city – colourful, full of character and one with a long history.
 It seems to be getting more attention these days and well it should.
 It’s a great destination, especially in the summer.
 There are loads of things to do within an easy drive of the city – including whale watching and iceberg tours.

-Here’s another in my ongoing series of interesting facts about Canadian cities – this time 28 fun and interesting facts about St. John’s, Newfoundland.
+Here’s another in my series of interesting facts about Canadian cities – this time 28 fun and interesting facts about St. John’s, Newfoundland.

 - St. John’s is the oldest city in North America.
 And Water Street is the oldest street in North America.